 Allergens Dust Testing

 It’s a tricky balance to manage dust exposure and your allergens in San Francisco.
 There are lots of construction sites that create dust that contains molds.
 Your neighbor may have a dog or cat and the walls between your homes aren’t air tight.
 Old windows allow pollens to enter.
+The list is long.

 All of these things can cause chaos in managing your identified allergens.

 Many people are allergic to things found in common house dust.
 This can include but is not limited to Pollens, Plants, Animal Dander, or Insect Parts.
 If your Medical Team or Allergist find that you are allergic to any of these, we can provide a sampling strategy do determine the levels in your Home, Office, or Vehicle

 Most allergens come from the outside into your home or office.
 Identifying and stopping all air leaks is important information for you to know.
 We can identify where the air instructions are coming in.
 It may or may not be possible to stop all the air exchanges in building, but often our recommendations can bring real relief.

 Testing The Dust For Your Allergens Is The Second Step

 Your Allergist or other medical professional has analyzed your allergen triggers.